Bus lane/bus gate and bus stop clearway (red route) enforcement

 - Clearways will be clearly marked with the relevant regulatory signs placed at the beginning of the restriction.

 - You should not pay attention to the advice given by sat-navs and should comply with all traffic signs.
 Any appeal referring to a sat-nav as the reason for contravening the restrictions will not be accepted.

 Any documents relating to bus lane or clearway enforcement, including alternative routes, are available from us on request via email.
-If you have received a fine and are planning to appeal, please read the Q&A and code of practice which you can find at the bottom of this page.

 The Traffic Penalty Tribunal is a national body which considers appeals against parking fines and bus lane fines.